mechawla/bots-ws/readme.md

 5. Once connected, you will see the bot in your contact list.
 Start conversing and have fun!

-## How to run this ocally on your machines
+## How to run this locally on your machines

 If you want to run this in your IDE then you can download the source code from Azure Portal.